 With our house now on the market (and looking for a new fixer upper), there’s two things that I do before people arrive to view the place.
-The first is to make sure there’s always fresh flowers in every room – daffodils are ridiculously cheap (£1 per bunch in most places) and always look so bright and cheerful, and the second is making these 1-2-3 apple turnovers and strategically wafting them around!
+The first is to make sure there’s always fresh flowers in every room, and the second is making these 1-2-3 apple turnovers and strategically wafting them around!
 They take less than five minutes to make, and are great for when you’re expecting company (or take them with you to work / friends / neighbours / in-laws for instant brownie points).

 These apple turnovers (or appelflappen in Dutch!) are great for breakfast, or as a delicious dessert served hot with some vanilla or cinnamon ice cream.